IBM-Bluemix-Docs/ComposeForPostgreSQL/connecting-external.md

 ## Connecting with the command line

 To connect to Postgres from the command line, use `psql`.
 To use `psql` you need to install the PostgreSQL client tools on the local system.
-To get the tools, download the full PostgreSQL package from [postgresql.org](https://postgresql.org), from your operating system's packages, or by running `brew install postgresql` if you are using MacOS X and have installed Homebrew.
+They can be installed with the full PostgreSQL package that is provided from [postgresql.org](https://www.postgresql.org/download/), or as a [package from your operating system's package manager](https://www.compose.com/articles/postgresql-tips-installing-the-postgresql-client/).

 You can read more about `psql` in the PostgreSQL documentation - [reference](https://www.postgresql.org/docs/current/static/app-psql.html) - and a simple [introduction](http://postgresguide.com/utilities/psql.html) in Postgres Guide.